This article was last updated on: October 2018

 The United Boeing 747-400 that would take me to Washington being prepared.

-The Thai Boeing 747-400 that had brought me from Bangkok being prepared to go back, with a Boeing 737-800 taking off in the background.
+The Thai Boeing 747-400 that had brought me from Bangkok being prepared to go back there.
+A Boeing 737-800 taking off in the background.

-I went inside the N187UA, the United Airlines Boeing 747-400 that was going to bring me back to America, and I sat in my 49A window seat, the long flight 898 was starting.
+I went inside N187UA, the United Airlines Boeing 747-400 that was going to bring me back to America.
+I sat in my 49A window seat, the long flight UA898 was starting.

 Being pushed back.

 The middle seat was again empty, and in the aisle an old guy from the United States was sitting.
-I never get hot chicks sitting beside me as I’ve continuously said, but it’s the same anyway because I don’t talk to them and they don’t talk to me.
+I never get hot chicks sitting beside me as I’ve said.

 Being pushed back.